- Dec 15, 2022

 The process was lengthy - mostly because we had very sucky lawyers - but also because it involved a deal structure that no one else had done before.
 Parts of the term sheet were tricky and the closing was even more convoluted.

 Look, most of the time, you work for money and are subject to the obnoxious KPIs placed on you because of your position.
+But every once in awhile, your job gives you the unique opportunity to make a difference.

 It is often said that we can't let our jobs define us.
 But how we do our jobs, and behave with our colleagues and clients ultimately determines the kind of person we are.